 “As we all know he stuck to his word and unfortunately the worst thing happened and he went on strike.”

-The Dutchman in fact returned to his homeland for months, training with NAC Breda before eventually returning in November but couldn’t help prevent Forest finishing bottom in the old first division.
+The Dutchman in fact returned to his homeland for months, training with NAC Breda before eventually returning in November, though he couldn’t help prevent Forest finishing bottom.

-Rojo refused to train at Sporting when he tried to force through a move to Manchester United, prompting Juan Sebastian Veron to get involved.
-To be honest we don’t know why either.
+Rojo refused to train at Sporting when he tried to force through a move to Manchester United, bizarrely prompting Juan Sebastian Veron to get involved.

 Even then he had to wait for his debut, after being initially refused a work permit because of an outstanding criminal charge in Argentina following a dispute with a neighbour in 2010.